Var Vs Dynamic Keywords In C#

 var vs dynamic vs object

 If we closely observe the dynamic type, it is performing pretty much the same task that the object type (which is the base type of all other types) does.
 Then what is the difference between an object type and a var then?
-Also, why we need a var when we have the object type.
+Also, why do we need a var when we have the object type?
 Let's discuss these points by doing some comparisons.

-1. When using an object type, the compiler provides only generic information, functionality or functions related to the type it holds, until it is being type cast into its actual type.
+1. When using an object type, the compiler provides only generic information, functionality, or functions related to the type it holds, until it is being typecast into its actual type.
 This means that even if we have stored integer or string values in an object type, we will get their related functions, only if we convert the object type into its actual type.
-See the code below:
+See the code below.

-Here, we only have generic properties and functions available for the type of value stored in it, that we will have, even if we store an integer or other type of value in it.
+2. Here, we only have generic properties and functions available for the type of value stored in it, that we will have, even if we store an integer or other type of value in it.
 Now, let's convert it to its actual type, string.

-properties
+Generic properties

-Now after explicit conversion, we have the properties and functions specific to the string type.
+3. Now after explicit conversion, we have the properties and functions specific to the string type.
 In case we use the var type to store the same value, we would not be required to do the explicit conversion, since the compiler already infers its type from the value initialized and we will have its functions and properties.

-2. Based on the preceding point, object types increase the overhead of boxing and un-boxing, before we can use the actual values stored in it or use any function related to it.
+4. Based on the preceding point, object types increase the overhead of boxing and unboxing, before we can use the actual values stored in it or use any function related to it.
 But this is not the case with var, since we already know its type at the time of use.
 For example, in the code above, we get to use the functions related to a string only after we convert the object into a string.
 So this results in un-boxing.
 On the other hand, for dynamic types, we only need to know that the function or property we are using actually exists for the type of value being stored in it.

-3. Next, we need to be careful when casting or converting the values, when using the dynamic or object type variables.
+6. Next, we need to be careful when casting or converting the values, when using the dynamic or object type variables.
 Any incorrect casting can result in runtime errors.
 On the other hand, a var type will give a compile time error for an incorrect conversion.
 So a run time error is not possible.

-run time error
+Run time error

-5. As per MSDN, "As part of the process, variables of type dynamic are compiled into variables of type object.
+10. As per MSDN, "As part of the process, variables of type dynamic are compiled into variables of type object.
 Therefore, type dynamic exists only at compile time, not at run time.".

 So this was all about the basic differences between var and dynamic keywords.
 I hope you enjoyed reading it.